john-h-kastner/liquid-structures/README.md

 ## [Physicist's Queue](src/Queue/PhysicistsQueue.hs)

-The physicist's queue is similar in structure to the banker's queue but, it is instead designed for analysis using the physicist's method.
+The physicist's queue is similar in structure to the banker's queue, but it is instead designed for analysis using the physicist's method.
 The data structure maintains the same prefix and suffix lists as the banker's queue with the same constraint on the relative lengths of these lists.
-What distinguishes it form the banker's queue is that it maintains a second prefix list.
-The second prefix, as well as being a prefix of the entire queue, must be a prefix of the original prefix and it must be non-empty whenever the original prefix is non-empty.
+What distinguishes it from the banker's queue is that it maintains a second prefix list.
+The second prefix, as well as being a prefix of the entire queue, must be a prefix of the first prefix list and it must be non-empty whenever the original prefix is non-empty.

 The refinements for the first four record fields are identical to the banker's queue.
 The remaining two fields encode the more interesting second prefix list.
 The list itself is stored as `pre`.
-The refinement for `pre` forces the second prefix to be non-empty if the original prefix is not empty.
+The refinement for `pre` forces the second prefix to be non-empty when the original prefix is non-empty.
 The final field, `isPrefix` encodes the actual prefix relationship between `pre` and `f`.
 This is done using an inductive predicate similar to what can be used in Coq.
 To do this in Haskell, LiquidHaskell can be used as a [theorem prover][3] which provides